This post is also available in:

 Brazil – the Biggest Regulated Gaming Market

-We have already analyzed in detail the importance and still unexpressed potential of the Brazilian gaming market.
+We have already analyzed in detail the importance and still unexpressed potential of the Brazilian gambling market.
 In order to provide the complete picture for the current report, we will summarize the key insights, including market figures, user demographics and regulatory environment.

 Brazil’s gambling market is not only the most significant in LATAM but also the single biggest regulated one, globally (considering the fragmented US framework and the lack of liberalization in the largest Asian markets).
 Gambling in Brazil generates an estimated annual turnover of BRL 50 billion (~USD 10 billion).